 - Freeze: Once Hamburger Helper is cooled, transfer to a sealed container and freeze up to 3 months.
 Thaw overnight in the fridge before reheating.

-Add the ketchup, mustard, salt and pepper, macaroni, broth, evaporated milk, and cheese to the pan.
+- Add the ketchup, mustard, salt and pepper, macaroni, and broth to the pan.
 Stir well to combine.

 - Cover and simmer for 12-15 minutes, until macaroni is cooked through and tender.